Ellis Island: South side

 The south side of the island, home to the Ellis Island Immigrant Hospital, is abandoned and remains unrenovated.
 Disagreements over its proposed use have precluded any development on the south side for several decades.
 The NPS held a competition for proposals to redevelop the south side in 1981 and ultimately selected a plan for a conference center and a 250-to-300-room Sheraton hotel on the site of the hospital.
 In 1985, while restoration of the north side of Ellis Island was underway, Interior Secretary Donald P. Hodel convened a long-inactive federal commission to determine how the south side of Ellis Island should be used.
 Though the hotel proposal was dropped in 1986 for lack of funds, the NPS allowed developer William Hubbard to redevelop the south side as a convention center, though Hubbard was not able to find investors.
 The south side was proposed for possible future development even through the late 1990s.

 Save Ellis Island led preservation efforts of the south side of the island.
 The ferry building remains only partially accessible to the general public.
 As part of the National Park Service's Centennial Initiative, the south side of the island was to be the target of a project to restore the 28 buildings that have not yet been rehabilitated.

-In 2014, the NPS started offering guided public tours of the south side as part of the "Hard Hat Tour", which charges an additional fee that is used to support Save Ellis Island's preservation efforts.
+In 2014, Save Ellis Island started offering guided public tours of the south side as part of the "Hard Hat Tour", which charges an additional fee that is used to support the organization's preservation efforts.
 The south side also includes "Unframed – Ellis Island", an art installation by the French street artist JR, which includes murals of figures who would have occupied each of the respective hospital buildings.

 Cultural impact

 Commemorations

 The Ellis Island Medal of Honor is awarded annually to American citizens, both native-born and naturalized.
 According to the award's sponsors, the medal is given to those who "have distinguished themselves within their own ethnic groups while exemplifying the values of the American way of life."
 Past medalists include seven U.S. presidents, several world leaders, several Nobel Prize winners, and other leaders and pioneers.
 The USPS issued an Ellis Island commemorative stamp on February 3, 1998, as part of the Celebrate the Century stamp sheet series.

 Historical designations

 Ellis Island has been part of the Statue of Liberty National Monument, which also includes the Statue of Liberty and Liberty Island, since 1965.
 It has been listed on the National Register of Historic Places since 1966.
-Ellis Island has also been on the New Jersey Register of Historic Places since 1971, and the main building was made a New York City designated landmark in 1993.
+Ellis Island has also been on the New Jersey Register of Historic Places since 1971.
+The main building's interior was made a New York City designated landmark in 1993, and the entire island was made a New York City historic district at the same time.
 In addition, it was placed on UNESCO's list of tentative World Heritage Sites in 2017.